dwyl/learn-aws-lambda/README.md

 "[Serverless](https://github.com/dwyl/learn-aws-lambda/issues/119)"
 backend using `Lambda`
-because the request/response time is quite slow compared to a `Phoenix` App and more tedious to test.
+because the request/response time is quite slow compared to a `Phoenix` App and more tedious to test & deploy all the moving parts.
 But for simpler async functions it's great and there is a
 [_generous_ one million requests **free tier**](https://aws.amazon.com/lambda/pricing/).